mz0121coder/news-app/planning.md

 - Create desktop and mobile wireframes (in progress)
 - Plan and create a starting component tree diagram with pages, components and props mapped out ✅
-- Create a js file and test file for main components, nest children inside of parent folders ✅
+- Create a js file and test file for main components, nest children inside their parent folders ✅
 - Set up folder structure (CRA) ✅
 - Install react router dom ✅
 - Set up Route to HomePage ✅
-- Set up Route to ArticlePage✅
+- Set up Route to ArticlePage ✅
 - install dotenv and create .env file ✅
 - create account for news API and add API key to .env file, use the key in the HomePage component ✅
 - auto deploy on Netlify ✅
-- netlify toml file to prevent refresh issues ✅
+- add a netlify.toml file to prevent refresh issues ✅
 - add env and set CI to false on netlify for smooth deployment ✅
 - install Material UI ✅